 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A game of golf in which the score is reckoned by counting the number of strokes taken overall, as opposed to the number of holes won.Also called medal play
+[mass noun] Play in golf in which the score is reckoned by counting the number of strokes taken overall.Compare with match play

 - ‘By waiving them, you waive the right to keep score in stroke play and to win the hole in match play.’